mflova/lazy-type-hint/README.md

 ### Type hint YAML files

-Type hint content of YAML files.
-This method will also parse all found comments
+You can type hint the content of YAML files.
+This method will also parse all found comments.

 ```py
 LazyTypeHint().from_yaml_file(